 - Pursue creative originality.

-An environment where creativity in the arts can flourish requires at least three elements: paradox, complexity and volatility.
-And it is no different in business, where industry leaders must keep looking forward, resisting the temptation to become complacent, to maintain competitiveness in an every changing environment.
+An environment in which creativity in the arts can flourish requires at least three elements: paradox, complexity and volatility.
+It is no different in business, where industry leaders must keep looking forward, resisting the temptation to become complacent, to maintain competitiveness in an ever-changing environment.

 The Faculty of Fine Arts and Music has been delivering corporate education and professional development courses for ten years to clients such as the Melbourne Business School, KPMG, BHP Billiton, Simplot Australia and the Boston Consulting Group.